 - Simply place all the ingredients for the sauce in a large saucepan over a low to medium heat.
 Alllow the mixture to melt, stirring occasionally, Let it simmer for a few minutes before removing from the heat and cooling to room temperature.
 If you’re making the sauce in advance, let it go cold before placing in the fridge.

-- Make the Crumble topping by placing flour, oats and a pinch of salt in a medium bowl.
+- Make the crumble topping by placing flour, oats and a pinch of salt in a medium bowl.
 Rub in cold, diced butter until the mixture is pebbly.
-Stir in Demerara Sugar.
+Stir in the demerara sugar.

 - Place the apple slices in a large saucepan with caster sugar or light brown sugar, water or apple juice and ground cinnamon.
 Cook over a low to medium heat until the sugar has dissolved and the apples are beginning to soften.

 - Tip the apples into a large pie dish and drizzle over the toffee sauce.
 Scatter over the crumble and bake at 180C/160Fan/350F for 30-40 minutes or until golden and bubbling.

 - Serve the crumble warm with custard or ice cream.
 I’ve been known to eat cold crumble leftovers for breakfast.
 I highly recommend it!